Taxmannen/Inseparable/README.md

 Since the game is not final, and the controls being a part of the game, we can't say there isn't a bug or unexpected interaction in the game.

+Little MVP notice: `Throw mechanic does not work for second player in build, but works in editor.`

 ## Goal
 The goal is to use the mechanics available to get you and your friend to the end of the course.